Imraan-Hendricks/melodic-minds/README.md

 # Melodic Minds

-Welcome to the GitHub repository for Melodic Minds - a portfolio project designed to showcase skills in React and Tailwind CSS.
+Unleash your creativity and elevate your sound with Melodic Minds - the ultimate recording studio for bringing your music to life.
 Here, you'll find all the code and files that power the Melodic Minds website, from the front-end React components to the custom Tailwind CSS styles.

 ### The project uses: